-The last 10 years have seen substantial progress in Linked Open Data (LOD) know-how, i.e. what is required to produce, publish and interlink LOD of cultural heritage collections (e.g. museum artefact collections).
-This know-how has been acquired mostly in experimental projects, only some cultural heritage datasets are effectively interlinked as yet.
+The last 10 years have seen substantial progress in LOD expertise, i.e. what is required to produce, publish and interlink LOD from cultural heritage collections (e.g. museum artefact collections).
+This expertise has been acquired mostly through experimental projects, and only a few cultural heritage datasets are effectively interlinked as yet.
 With regard to archaeological data specifically, few Linked Data datasets have been produced and hardly any show up on the well-known LOD Cloud diagram.
-In the coming years a much wider uptake of the LOD approach in the domain is necessary so that a rich web of data can emerge.
+In coming years a much wider uptake of the LOD approach in the domain is necessary, so that a rich web of data can emerge.